-25% - based on the competitor's proposed bill & fact sheet; and

-75% - based on the competitor's combined oral scores from each of the three (3) preliminary rounds (25% per round).
+- 25% based on the competitor's proposed bill & fact sheet; and - 75% based on the competitor's combined oral scores from each of the three (3) preliminary rounds (25% per round).
+Oral scores are based on a competitor's persuasiveness, clarity of message, ability to respond effectively to questions, and knowledge of the laws related to, or impacting, their proposed bill.

 The four (4) competitors with the top total scores will advance to the final round.
+This announcement will be made at the Saturday night reception.

-E. Final Round Details.
+C. Final Round Scoring